 Facts & Figures

 Diverse, progressive and centered in one of the most influential cities in the world, UCLA is a truly international university that offers a world of opportunity.
-Consistently ranked among the world's top-tier universities and powered by extensive resources, a renowned reputation and — most importantly— the will to make a real difference in the world — the result is clearly in the numbers.
+Consistently ranked among the world's top-tier universities and powered by extensive resources, a renowned reputation and — most important — the will to make a real difference in the world, the result is clearly in the numbers.

 UCLA is the most applied-to university in the nation.
-For the fall of 2012, 72,000 freshman applications were received.
+For the fall of 2015, more than 92,000 freshman applications were received.

-The top five most popular undergraduate majors are:
+The top six most popular undergraduate majors are:

-UCLA offers graduate degrees in nearly 150 departments, including an extensive selection of business and medical programs.40 UCLA doctoral programs rank among top 10 in their field nationwide.
+UCLA offers nearly 150 graduate degree programs, including an extensive selection of management and health sciences options.40 UCLA doctoral programs rank among top 10 in their fields nationwide.

 UCLA Extension is one of the nation's largest and most comprehensive continuing higher education programs, offering 100 certificate programs in 20 different fields, with highly accommodating and customizable scheduling for working adults.Continue to Academics

-Research & ResourcesIn 2011, UCLA exceeded $1 billion in competitively awarded research grants and contracts for a single year.
+Research & ResourcesSince 2010, UCLA has averaged nearly $1 billion annually in competitively awarded research grants and contracts.

-UCLA Volunteer Day is the nation's largest community participation event for students.
-Nearly 6,000 incoming freshman and transfer students and 1,000 faculty, alumni and team leaders participated in 2011.Continue to Research
+UCLA Volunteer Day is one of the nation's largest community participation events for students.
+Nearly 6,500 incoming freshmen and transfer students and more than 500 faculty, alumni and team leaders participated in 2014.Continue to Research

 Impact & Significance